Aircraft Performance ABCs of Flying

 Weight Effects

-Heavier aircraft need more lift, which means more speed or larger wings.
-More weight requires more thrust for the same performance.
-Weight reduction is a constant design goal because it improves every performance parameter.
+Heavier aircraft need more lift, which means more speed or a higher angle of attack.
+More weight requires more thrust for the same climb rate.
+Every pound of unnecessary weight reduces climb performance, increases fuel burn, and degrades every performance parameter proportionally.
+Weight reduction is a constant design goal because it improves every metric simultaneously — which is why composite materials, titanium fasteners, and carbon fiber control surfaces are worth their cost premium in aircraft where performance margins matter.

 Altitude Trade-offs